 Delicious baked chicken meatballs are made without breadcrumbs.
 The sweet-spicy sauce is optional and wonderful.

 My mother in law introduced me to these tasty meatballs.
 With the exception of turkey meatballs, I almost always make mine with beef (these spicy meatballs are wonderful).
-But she started making these after my father in law was diagnosed with heart disease.
+But when I tasted her recipe, I was hooked!

 They’re not as boldly flavored as beef ones.
 But they make up for that with their wonderfully tender and fluffy texture.
 And when you add the sweet-spicy sauce, they are absolutely fabulous.